 First bred as sled dogs who could endure long journeys through the tundra, they have a thick double coat, which sheds seasonally like other double-coated dogs.

 We’ve already mentioned that famous double coat, which sheds seasonally like other double-coated dogs.
-But huskies have a very particular shedding schedule; their inner coat drops (like a hot new Kayne album) very quickly and in a short frame of time, sometimes as little as a week or two.
+But Huskies have a very particular shedding schedule; their inner coat drops very quickly and in a short frame of time, sometimes as little as a week or two.
 You might find yourself with a vast quantity of hair on your hands during the shedding seasons of spring and fall.
 So be prepared to do a heavy amount of both brushing of your dog, and home furnishings.
 If you need an extra hand choosing a vacuum cleaner up to the job, we’ve reviewed the very best machines for you here.

-Siberian huskies are a generally pretty healthy breed.
-However, like all dogs, huskies are prone to certain health issues.
+Siberian Huskies are a generally pretty healthy breed.
+However, like all dogs, Huskies are prone to certain health issues.
 This includes hip dysplasia and eye diseases.
-One thing to note is that they’re able to maintain a healthy weight on less food than most dogs their size, so check in with your vet about the right amount of food to give your husky, and try to avoid over-treating.
+One thing to note is that they’re able to maintain a healthy weight on less food than most dogs their size, so check in with your vet about the right amount of food to give your Husky, and try to avoid over-treating.
 Pro tip: weigh out the total food required for a day and put some of this aside for training.
-Feeding your husky a high-quality, protein-based food will also help keep them at a healthy weight, and grow up to be a strong dog, capable of pulling sleds and running great distances–even if you never put them to that particular task–we wouldn’t recommend the sled pulling, unless you’ve had experience in training sled pulling dogs before, as this could lead to injury.
+Feeding your Husky a high-quality, protein-based food will also help keep them at a healthy weight, and grow up to be a strong dog, capable of pulling sleds and running great distances–even if you never put them to that particular task–we wouldn’t recommend the sled pulling, unless you’ve had experience in training sled pulling dogs before, as this could lead to injury.
 Many pet parents opt for pet health insurance, just in case.

 The Siberian Husky has its origins as the sled dog of the semi-nomadic Chukchi people in northeastern Asia.
 When the Chukchi had to expand their hunting area, they bred a sled dog who could help them travel long distances through the snow.